Baby and Kids

 Toniebox Audio Player

 I’ve raved about the Toniebox – it’s a great way to keep both younger and older kids busy.
 Toddlers love switching characters, listening to stories and different songs, and dancing to music.
 It’s so nice having something play that they can control without screens.
-It was designed for children three and up but my younger daughter started using it independently at around 15 months, and my 3 year-old uses it during quiet time.
-It’s amazing.
+It was designed for children three and up but my younger daughter started using it independently at around 15 months, and at 3, still uses it all the time.

 Mouse House